Wardium/auroraai/README.md

 ## Warnings!
-  - Remove 'PLACEHOLDER' From Logs, Will Not Work If It's There!
   - This Project Uses FFMPEG, please download it!
   - This AI uses Google Gemini API, you'll need to get it from AI Studio
   - Website: https://aistudio.google.com